-Belém is the most fabulous parish in Lisbon, as it houses two of the city’s most impressive landmarks: the Jerónimos Monastery, with its can’t miss visit to its Church and Cloister and Belém Tower, a fortified tower at the mouth of Tagus River.
-The advantage of visiting Belém on a Sunday morning is that many of its attractions are free.
+Belém is the most fabulous parish in Lisbon, as it houses two of the city’s most impressive landmarks: the Jerónimos Monastery, especially its Church and Cloister are must-see sights, and Belém Tower, a fortified tower at the mouth of Tagus River.

 You can get to Belém from Praça do Comércio with the tram nº 15.

 If you’re planning on staying in Lisbon for over 48 hours, we recommend you visit some of Lisbon’s nearby towns like Sintra, Cascais, Estoril, Óbidos, Fátima, Arrábida..